MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/05-Evaluate-prompt-flow.md

     > \* Azure OpenAI resources are constrained at the tenant level by regional quotas.
 The listed regions include default quota for the model type(s) used in this exercise.
 Randomly choosing a region reduces the risk of a single region reaching its quota limit.
 In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.
 Learn more about [model availability per region](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#gpt-35-turbo-model-availability)

 1. Review your configuration and create your project.
-1. Wait 5-10 minutes for your project to be created.
+1. Wait for your project to be created.

 ## Deploy a GPT model